SamMSalem/Diabetes-USA-Analysis/README.md

 ![top companies sales and rx](https://github.com/SamMSalem/Diabetes-USA-Analysis/blob/533db24726a61b2b49fb43fec8af41fd6ea69173/Marketing%20Photos/top_drugs_sales_rx.png)

 ### Insights
-The graph, a grouped bar chart, effectively compares the performance of several drugs across two key metrics: Total Sales (USD) and Total New Prescriptions.
+The dual-axis chart effectively compares the performance of several drugs across two key metrics: Total Sales (USD) and Total New Prescriptions.
 The visual separation of these metrics for each drug allows for a direct comparison of their market success and patient adoption.
 A key takeaway is the strong positive relationship between sales and new prescriptions.
 Drugs with higher sales generally have a higher number of new prescriptions, and vice versa.
 This indicates that the sales volume is directly tied to the number of new patients adopting the drug.
   - Market Leaders: Ozempic, Trulicity, and Mounjaro are the market leaders.
 Any competitive strategy would need to focus on directly challenging their dominance.
   - Tiered Market: The market appears to be tiered, with a clear gap between the top two drugs, the solid mid-tier performer (Jardiance), and the lower-tier drugs (Januvia, Janumet, and Glucocure).
 The high correlation between sales and prescriptions means that a successful marketing strategy should focus on driving new prescriptions, as this will directly translate into higher sales.